The trashserver.net XMPP server is operated with Ejabberd 21.01.

 - Certificates from non-recognized CAs

-Passwords are hashed and stored in the database.
+- Passwords are hashed and stored in the database.
 By default, the authentication method SCRAM-SHA-1 is used.
-Clients that do not support this procedure can log on in plain text (but only via an encrypted connection!).

-The DNS entries for trashserver.net are DNSSEC signed and can be verified.
+- The DNS entries for trashserver.net are DNSSEC signed and can be verified by compatible clients.

 - Maximum message backlog for MUCs: 500 Messages